-In late 2014 and throughout 2015, The Poachers deployed multiple Short Term Training Teams to Nigeria.
-The Poachers trained Nigerian soldiers in tactics and fieldcraft so they were better able to fight the Boko Haram insurgency.
+From late 2014, The Poachers have continuously deployed Short Term Training Teams to Nigeria.
+They are training Nigerian soldiers in tactics and fieldcraft so that they are better able to fight the Boko Haram insurgency.

 The Battalion has conducted exercises across the globe, including Kenya, Belize, Norway, Denmark, Italy, USA, Canada, Poland, Jamaica and Jordan.
 In 2015, A Company deployed to the Falklands for 8 weeks and C Company deployed to Germany taking part in an exercise with the US and Czech Army.
 In 2016 the Battalion will take part in a Battlegroup level exercise in Kenya and then deploy two Rifle Companys to the United States and Oman in early 2017.